Lucy Vinis: Education

 Vinis is a graduate of Kenyon College in Ohio and earned master's degrees from the University of Maryland and the University of Michigan.

 Career

 Her position as mayor of Eugene is her first time in public office.
 She is a member of the Democratic Party.

-During the May 2020 George Floyd protests in Eugene, the city's police injured a reporter from the Eugene Weekly who was documenting the demonstrations, who in turn filed a lawsuit against the city.
-Subsequently, six protestors also sued the City and the Eugene Police Department for gassing, shooting them with rubber bullets, and arresting them in a way that allegedly violated their civil rights.
+During her two terms as mayor she has been an advocate for the environment and addressing climate change and has helped to navigate Eugene's housing and homelessness crisis.
+Vinis was appointed to the U.S. Environmental Protection Agency's Local Government Advisory Committee in 2021 and serves as Vice Chair.

+In 2020, Vinis created the Youth Advisory Council to create an opportunity for youth to influence policy at the local government level.

+In 2023, Vinis convened a Blue Ribbon Panel on Economic Development, which resulted in 12 recommendations to promote a healthy local economy including workforce development, development of all housing types, and understanding the needs of BIPOC businesses.

-On July 27, 2020, after the Eugene City Council deadlocked at 4-4 on a vote to refer a measure allowing STAR voting to be used in city elections to the November 2020 ballot, Vinis cast the deciding vote against the referral.
+On July 27, 2020, after the Eugene City Council deadlocked at 4–4 on a vote to refer a measure allowing STAR voting to be used in city elections to the November 2020 ballot, Vinis cast the deciding vote against the referral.

+In September 2023, Vinis announced that she would not seek a third term as mayor, instead endorsing architect Kaarin Knudson.
+Knudson went on to win the mayoral election with 74.1% of the vote.